mjcaisse/cppnow-website/src/pages/presenters/index.md

 * Put a copy on Google drive/Dropbox/iCloud.

 ## Archiving Your Presentation
 Please send a PDF of your presentation to the [Conference Archivist](mailto:speaker-files@cppnow.org).
-Please use this address for both Main Program presentations and Lightning Talk presentations.
-This need not be done _before_ you give your presentation, but please have it done in time to have the slides online by the time the video recording of your presentation is uploaded (shortly after the conference).
+Please use this address for both Main Program presentations and Lightning Talk presentations. {% if site.current_year_online %}This should be done a week before you give your presentation, but you can update it at any time, even after your presentation is over.{% else %}This need not be done _before_ you give your presentation, but please have it done in time to have the slides online by the time the video recording of your presentation is uploaded (shortly after the conference).{% endif %}

 ## Advice from Bash Films
 Bash is company that records, edits, and uploads our videos.
 Here is their [advice to presenters](https://drive.google.com/file/d/0BylxYEqmZhqTV0JnS1A0WS1CUnM/view?usp=sharing).